 There are multiple senior care-related transportation providers operating throughout the urban area.
-There are also several organizations providing shuttle services from neighboring counties into the Coeur d'Alene area including White Tail Transportation, A & J Transport, Valley Vista Care, Silver Express, and Benewah Area Transit.
-Ride hailing companies, such as Uber and Lyft, have also become popular within Kootenai County, providing customized transportation service for residents within the urban area, out to small communities, and between the Coeur d'Alene and Spokane urban areas.
+There are also several organizations providing shuttle services from neighboring counties into the Coeur d'Alene area, including White Tail Transportation and Silver Express.

+Additional transportation services are also available in Kootenai County.
+Along with traditional taxis, ride hailing companies, such as Uber and Lyft, have become popular within the region, providing customized transportation service for residents within the urban area, out to small communities, and between the Coeur d'Alene and Spokane urban areas.
+Additionally, FlixBus-a European web-based bus service, which recently arrived in the US- currently offers low-cost bus service between Spokane and Coeur d'Alene on weekends.